 Refinement: The TSF will implement appropriate mechanisms to continuously counter physical manipulation and physical probing.
 Due to the nature of these attacks (especially manipulation) the TSF can by no means detect attacks on all of its elements.
 Therefore, permanent protection against these attacks is required ensuring that security functional requirements are enforced.
-Hence, "automatic response" means here (i) assuming that there might be an attack at any time and removed and bypassed in order to perform physical intrusive attacks.
+Hence, "automatic response" means here (i) assuming that there might be an attack at any time and in order to perform physical intrusive attacks.
 The TOE makes a IRQ occurs to stops operation if a physical manipulation or physical probing attack is detected.
-And also Static Address/Data scrambling for bus and memory & Synthesizable processor core make the reverse-engineering of the TOE layout unpractical.
-So these functionalities meet the security functional requirement of FPT_PHP.3: Resistance to physical attack.
+So these functionalities meet the security functional requirement of FPT_PHP.3: